-As a spoiler, the only really good kind of window condensation is the one on the outside of the window.
-Why is window condensation bad, otherwise?
+As a spoiler, the only kind of condensation that you shouldn’t be worrying about is when it happens on the outside of the window.
+Why is condensation on windows bad, otherwise?
 Read on to learn more!

 What Causes Condensation on Windows?

 In essence, condensation on windows occurs when the humidity in the air comes into contact with a cold surface.
 Now let’s talk about how condensation on windows takes place, depending on where it forms.

 So what causes condensation on windows when the moisture is on the external side?
 Simple.
 This happens when the air outside your home is humid and is warmer than your window glass.

 Therefore, exterior condensation on windows typically happens during the summer—a season wherein homeowners have their windows shut and their ACs on.
 But why is condensation on windows good news in this scenario?